 The Rangers heading into the off season were given very strict budget limits and worked within these limits to produce a more complete big league team.
 Two out of the three remaining teams within the West also added players to solidify their rosters.
 This season the AL West maybe not be the big spenders of the AL East, but every team is prepared to fight till the end for the 2010 AL West title and it may not be determined until the final week of the season, if not the final day.

-Topics: AL West
+Tags: AL West